-Family Service has been helping neighbors in need for more than 110 years.
-We are one of the longest-serving nonprofit agencies in the State of Montana.
-That speaks highly of our community and how we come together to care for one another.
-We continue to exist thanks to the generosity of people living right here in Yellowstone County.
+Family Service has been helping our neighbors in need for more than 112 years.
+Our organization is one of the longest serving nonprofit organizations in the state of Montana.
+This tenure speaks highly of our community and how we come together to care for one another.

 The methods used to deliver help have certainly changed over the years but our central core beliefs remain the same:

 Family Service prevents hunger, homelessness and poverty in Yellowstone County and surrounding areas through community involvement.

 HOPE: It’s possible to imagine and achieve a better life.